Back to School at Last! - tips for a stress free return to "normality"

 If you or your child takes a packed lunch every day, now is the time to start planning for them.
 Make a list of favourite healthy lunch options (involve your child in coming up with ideas) and pin it to the inside of a kitchen cupboard door.
 Plan for each lunch on rotation and use this to create your weekly shopping list.
 Doing this advance preparation will save you time, avoiding stressful last minute decision making and worrying about whether or not you have the right ingredients.

 Test journeys and timings in advance - don't leave journey planning and timings to chance on the first day.
-It'll be stressful enough getting everyone organised and out of the house after the long break as it is, without the added anxiety of knowing whether or not you are going to get to the right place on time.
+It'll be stressful enough getting everyone organised and out of the house after such a long break as it is, without the added anxiety of knowing whether or not you are going to get to the right place on time.
+Add to this the fact that many schools and local authorities have adopted new "Covid Safe" travel policies such as limiting car drop off, entry via different doors for different year groups and different rules for bus travel.
 Walk routes in advance (with your children as they tend to walk slower!) and time how long it takes you.
 If you're driving, you can plan your journey ahead of time on your smartphone using Waze.

 If you have any more tips for stress free back to school/work we'd love to hear about them in the comments below.